-- Active refers to a Transmitter connection that is online and in use. - Standby refers to a Transmitter connection that is online. - Offline refers to a Transmitter connection that is offline. - All Devices V Use this drop-down menu to filter Transmitters by location.
-Use Locations to limit the Transmitters seen on the page. - - Click to add a new Location. - Select a Transmitter and click the Move to icon to add devices to a Location. - X Select a Location from the drop-down menu and click this icon to delete it.
+- Active refers to a Transmitter connection that is online and in use. - Standby refers to a Transmitter connection that is online. - Offline refers to a Transmitter connection that is offline. - All Devices Use this drop-down menu to filter Transmitters by location.
+Use Locations to limit the Transmitters seen on the page. - Click to add a new Location. - Select a Transmitter and click the Move to icon to add devices to a Location. - X Select a Location from the drop-down menu and click this icon to delete it.

-- Select a Location and click this icon to change the name. - The Click to delete selected Transmitters. - Click an option to have selected Transmitters: - Copy & Paste: Copy settings from one Transmitter and paste them to another (see Copy & Paste, page 192). - Beeper: Sound a Beep. - Reboot: Shut down and restart. - Reset to Factory: Reset all setting to the factory default. - () Click to Create Virtual TX or Create TX Group (page 193 & 195). - Click to set Transmitter permissions (page 196). - Q Click to search for Transmitters. - O Click to filter Transmitters shown on the page. - E Click to switch between Grid View and List View.
+- Select a Location and click this icon to change the name. - Click to delete selected Transmitters. - Click an option to have selected Transmitters: - Copy & Paste: Copy settings from one Transmitter and paste them to another (see Copy & Paste, page 214). - Beeper: Sound a Beep. - Reboot: Shut down and restart. - Reset to Factory: Reset all setting to the factory default.